| |

 joke and jest about it quite a bit, but I don't mean to offend people

-with the name Ljung (such as my family, or 1/4th of the population of
+with the name Ljung (such as my family, or approximately 1/4th of the

-Sweden).
-If you're looking for a last name, I highly recommend it.
+population of Sweden).
+If you're looking for a last name, I highly

-You try spelling 'Ljung' every single day to nimwits who can't digest
+But you try spelling 'Ljung' every single day to nimwits who can't

-the concept of 'j' after 'l'.
-To be fair, I can think of two words
+digest the concept of 'j' after 'l'.
+To be fair, I can think of two

 For some reason, when I spell it, nice and slow, people will write down